CLICK DRAWINGS FOR LARGER IMAGE.

-Click on the image above to see it at a larger size.
-A $41,205 Massachusetts Board of Library Commissioners Planning and Design Grant was awarded to Tilton Library in August 2014.
+In August 2014, a $41,205 Massachusetts Board of Library Commissioners Planning and Design Grant was awarded to Tilton Library.
 A required $20,600 supplement was funded by Tilton Fund, Inc.

 Shortly after the award was announced, library trustees appointed a seven member Needs Assessment Ad Hoc Committee which interviewed and recommended an owner’s project manager and an architectural firm.